opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 The relax function for transit-priority-groups

-A path is considered optimal if it the generalized-cost is smaller than an other the generalized-cost of another path.
+A path is considered optimal if it the generalized-cost is less than the generalized-cost of another path.
 If this parameter is set, the comparison is relaxed further if they belong to different transit-priority-groups.